-Addressing the emergency shelter and transitional housing needs of homeless persons

-Each year the City issues a Request for Proposals for agencies to submit funding proposals, including proposals for emergency shelter and transitional housing needs.
-This year, new contracts were executed contracts with Lifebridge for which the City partially funds a licensed nurse who provides onsite and community-based health assessments to the homeless population, including wound care, blood pressure monitoring, nutrition and general health education.
-216 persons received 596 health assessments over 5 months.
-Also funded with CDBG, HAWC provides crisis intervention, case management support in identifying permanent housing and support for the mothers and children at their shelter for abused women and their children.
-In FY21, 12 adults received assistance in identifying permanent housing, 10 received assistance applying for public benefits and 6 received assistance locating employment.
+Addressing the emergency shelter and transitional housing needs of homeless persons including proposals for emergency shelter and transitional housing needs.
+This year a new contract was executed with Lifebridge for which the City partially funds a licensed nurse who provides on-site and community-based health assessments to the homeless population, including COVID-19 screening, wound care, blood pressure monitoring, nutrition and general health education.
+307 persons received 575 health assessments over 6 months.
+Also funded with CDBG, HAWC provided therapeutic intervention support for 45 mothers and children at their shelter for abused women and their children.
+The Disability Resource Center offered a housing assistance program funded by CDBG that supported six Salem residents in gaining housing of which 4 were homeless.